 Eating Window: 8 hours

-The 24 hour protocol, also known as “eat-stop-eat” requires you to do a 24-hour fast, once or twice a week.
-You can choose the time you start fasting.
-Some people prefer to fast from 8pm to 8pm the following day, or begin their fast after breakfast.
+The 24 Hour Protocol, also known as “Eat-Stop-Eat”, involves a 24-hour fast, once or twice a week.
+You can choose the time you start fasting, but many people prefer to fast from 8pm to 8pm the following day, or begin their fast after breakfast.

 Fasting Window: 24 hours